holistics/holistics_dbt/README.md

 # Holistics DBT

+Holistics-DBT is a generic library for integrating DBT with Holistics.
-Generate Holistics data models based on dbt `manifest.json` and `catalogs.json`.
+Currently, it focuses on synchronizing Holistics data models with dbt using `manifest.json` and `catalog.json` files

 **Supported databases:**
 - BigQuery